Royal Marine Commandos making their way onto the 'Nan Red' sector of Juno Beach, 6 June 1944.

 • Location: Bayeux Cathedral, Rue du Bienvenu, 14400 Bayeux

-On Thursday 5th June, The Commonwealth War Graves Commission will be holding a Service of Thanksgiving at Bayeux Cathedral to commemorate the 81st Anniversary of the D-Day Landings.
+The Commonwealth War Graves Commission will be holding a Service of Thanksgiving at Bayeux Cathedral to commemorate the 82nd anniversary of the D‑Day Landings.

 A number of seats are reserved for invited guests.
-The general public are welcome to take part.
-Capacity will be limited and seats will be offered on a first come first served basis.
+Members of the public are welcome to take part.
+Capacity is limited and seats will be offered on a first come first served basis.

 Service of Remembrance at the British Normandy Memorial